Brian Ombiji: Professional

-Ombiji turned professional in 2007 when he joined the Harrisburg City Islanders of the USL Second Division.
+Ombiji turned professional in 2007 when he joined the Harrisburg City Islanders of the USL pro.
 He was a major contributor on Harrisburg's 2007 Championship team, scoring 10 goals in his two seasons with the club, recording five game-winning goals, and receiving an All-League Second Team selection in 2007.

 After a year away from professional soccer in 2009, Ombiji returned to play with the Islanders again in 2010.
 He re-signed with Harrisburg for 2011 on April 7, 2011.